Innomer/Innomer/README.md

 My projects often combine **robotics** with **machine learning**, and I occasionally explore **game development** as side pursuits.

+Currently, I'm **open to work** as a Full-time Robotics or Computer Vision Engineer.

 📁 You'll find code here related to:
 - Autonomous navigation
 - SLAM